v-harrishe/azure-docs/articles/firewall/tutorial-firewall-dnat.md

 ---
-title: 'Tutorial: Filter inbound Internet traffic with Azure Firewall DNAT using the portal'
+title: Tutorial - Filter inbound Internet traffic with Azure Firewall DNAT using the portal
 description: In this tutorial, you learn how to deploy and configure Azure Firewall DNAT using the Azure portal.
 services: firewall
-author: vhorne

 ms.service: firewall
 ms.topic: tutorial
+author: rockboyfor
-ms.date: 08/28/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: victorh
+ms.author: v-yeche
 ms.custom: mvc
 #Customer intent: As an administrator, I want to deploy and configure Azure Firewall DNAT so that I can control inbound Internet access to resources located in a subnet.
 ---